ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - The recursive directive instructs the DNS server to act as a recursive server.
 - The next three directives - dnssec-enable, dnssec-validation, and dnssec-lookaside are related to DNS security.
 - The logging function instructs the DNS server to log debug messages of dynamic severity to the /var/named/data/named.run file.
+- The named.conf file must have the named as the owning group and read permission at the group level.

+### Analysis of the Default Zone configuration file